 According to the latest reports, data science along with machine learning and big data analytics will play a key role in creating jobs in India.
 Globally, the demand for data scientists is expected to grow by 40% by 2020.
 The foreign universities are also seeing a huge number of applications for graduate programs in data science and related fields.
-Additionally, 94% of techies feel the huge skill gap and need for re-skilling; and searching for the best online courses on data science and machine learning.
+Additionally, 94% of techies feel the huge skill gap and need for re-skilling; and search for the best online courses on data science and machine learning.

-All these trends are also making MOOC providers creating more and more online courses on data science, machine learning, and big data analytics.
+All these trends are also making MOOC providers create more and more online courses on data science, machine learning, and big data analytics.
 It’s a good thing that learners have multiple options to choose from.
 But, at the same time, it also overwhelming and confusing to choose the right online courses.
-In an attempt to make lives easier, we have aggregated the best online courses for data science.
+In an attempt to make lives easier, we have aggregated the best online courses for data science 2022.

 Before getting on to the list, we will look at a few key trends and stats on the data science job market in India.

 Data Science & Analytics Job Market Trends in India

 - The total number of analytics and data science job positions available in India is 97,000.
 Out of these, 97% of job openings are on a full-time basis while 3% are part-time or contractual.